 18. Remove the starter as described in Section 12.

-19. On 5-cylinder models, disconnect the tie rod hanger from the steering gear as described in Section 10.
+19. On 5-cylinder models, disconnect the steering linkage from the steering gear as described in Section 10.

 20. Support the gearbox with a jack.

-21. Support in front of the engine with a winch or a suitable support beam placed across the engine compartment.
+21. Support the front of the engine with a winch or a suitable support beam placed across the engine compartment.

-23. Remove the bolt securing the rear support beam to the rubber pad on the rear of the transmission.
+23. Remove the bolt securing the rear support beam to the rubber mount on the rear of the gearbox.
 Loosen the outer bolt, move the rod to the side.
-Alternatively, the entire bracket can be unscrewed from the gearbox with a socket wrench (photo).
+Alternatively, use a socket wrench to unscrew the entire bracket from the gearbox (photo).

 24. Unscrew and remove the lower bolts securing the gearbox to the engine.
-Also unscrew the hanger of the exhaust holder (photo).
+Also unscrew the exhaust system bracket hanger (photo).

 26. Separate the gearbox from the engine, making sure that the input shaft does not hang on the clutch.
 Lower the gearbox to the ground (photo).

-27. Before installing the gearbox, make sure that the location pins are placed on the surface of the rear of the engine block.
-Lightly lubricate the grooves of the input shaft with high temperature grease.
+27. Before installing the gearbox, make sure the location pins are placed in the surface of the rear of the engine cylinder block.
+Lightly lubricate the input shaft grooves with high temperature grease.

 28. Installation is carried out in the reverse order.
-If necessary, adjust the engine and transmission settings as described in Section 1.
+If necessary, adjust the engine and gearbox settings as described in Section 1.
 Fill the gearbox with oil (photo).
-Tighten all nuts and bolts with the tightening force specified in the Specification.
-Apply blocking fluid to the shift clutch bolt (photo).
+Tighten all nuts and bolts to the tightening torque specified in the Specification.
+Apply locking fluid to the clutch bolt (photo).